vhcontre/ingenieria-de-software-2/how-to/semana-ht.03/tutorial.md

-# 📅 Semana 2 – Diseño del Modelo de Dominio
+# 📅 How to 2 – Diseño del Modelo de Dominio

 ## 📌 Índice